The Definitive Guide for Strengthening the Gluteus Medius for Hip and Back Pain.

 Do you have a weak Gluteus Medius?

-If we do believe our Gluteus Medius is weak, weak how?
+If you believe our Gluteus Medius is weak, weak how?
 In which function of the muscle is it weak?
-Which primary movement of the Gluteus Medius are we weak in?
+Which primary movement of the Gluteus Medius are you weak in?

 These are important questions.
 One person can have a Gluteus Medius that acts well in hip abduction but poorly in internal rotation.
 Another person can have great function in external rotation but not in hip abduction.

 Want to get new exercises in your inbox every week?
-Sign up for my movement journal below to help you build healthier hips and a more consistent movement practice.
+Sign up for my hipster newsletter below to help you build healthier hips and a more consistent movement practice.

 It doesn’t take very much time and you’ll know where your weak links are.
 Plus, many assessments are exercises too so you’ll be getting a headstart in your training!